Home Insurance Escrow: How It Works, Pros & Cons Explained

 • Set aside a small monthly "escrow buffer" in a savings account so lump-sum shortages don't catch you off guard

-• Ask your insurer about discounts — roof upgrades, security systems, and bundling home and auto policies can all reduce your premium
+• Ask your insurer about discounts such as roof upgrades, security systems, and bundling home and auto policies.
+Improving your credit-based insurance score can also reduce your premium significantly

 Smart Savings Made Simple!